cloudymax/pxeless/README.md

 IOMMU Group 14 02:00.3 Serial [10de:1adb]
 ```

-Fortunately, all needed of these devices were already in separate IOMMU groups, or bundeled together in [group 1]

-To apply these values im going modify kernel modules via scripts.
-that will same effect as a kernel mod line in /etc/defaul/grub like:
+Froxm the above output I get the PCI Bus, Device ID, IOMMU Group, and Type of NVIDIA pci devices.
+Fortunately, all needed of these devices were already in separate IOMMU groups, or bundeled together in [group 14].
+To apply these values im going modify kernel modules via scripts. xsssssthat will same effect as a kernel mod line in /etc/defaul/grub like:

 ```zsh